Japan signals readiness to intervene in currencies

 WARY OF ACTION

+Japan's top government spokesman Yukio Edano also said he was very concerned about recent yen rises and was watching with even more caution than before for any speculative moves in the market.

 Tokyo intervened unilaterally in the currency market and eased monetary policy on August 4.
-But the steps have not stopped investors from seeking the yen as a safe haven against risk.
+But the steps have not stopped investors from seeking the yen as a safe haven against risk, with the greenback hitting a record low of 75.95 yen last Friday.

-Trade Minister Banri Kaieda, who along with Noda is a contender to replace Kan when he steps down as early as the end of this month, said on Monday it would be best if Japan and the United States could jointly intervene in the currency market, according to Kyodo news agency.

-"Intervention is aimed at teaching (market players) that if they buy the yen too much, they will get burnt," he said.
+The dollar bounced back and briefly hit a one-and-a-half week high of 77.23 yen on Monday as market expectations of currency intervention kept investors from testing the downside.
+The prospect of intervention also limited losses in Tokyo's Nikkei stock average. .N225

 Markets are bracing for another round of intervention but doubt whether it will be effective in sustainably weakening the yen, particularly with little chance that Tokyo can persuade its G7 counterparts to act jointly in the currency market.